vijay-khanna/vk-analytics-examples/01-MSK-Producers-KDAFlink-ES/README.md

 This walkthrough will walkthrough : create a MSK Cluster, Simple Producer/Consumer Commands, Custom Kakfa-Producer, Kinesis Analytics App using Flink, Push Data to Elastisearch and visualize in Kibana
-We will be using us-east-1 as default region for the demo.

-# Step#1 : Deploying MSK Cluster
-Deploy the MSK Cluster using this CloudFormation.

-### Deploy Cloud9 IDE:
 This lab documentation is made for N.Virginia region (us-east-1).
 Please make note of this, and change accordingly for your deployment.

+### Deploy Cloud9 IDE:
 Login to the AWS EC2 Console, go to Cloud9 Services. <br/>
-Create a **new environment** e.g. "Cloud9 Lab - Containerized Nodejs application" <br/>
+Create a **new environment** e.g. "Cloud9 Lab" <br/>
 >#Select Environment type : "Create a new instance for environment (EC2)<br/>
 >#Instance type : t2.micro (1 GiB RAM + 1 vCPU)  <br/>
 >#Platform : Amazon Linux <br/>